jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    Set properties for one or more columns of cells.

-   :param int first_col: First column (zero-indexed).
+   :param first_col: First column (zero-indexed).
-   :param int last_col:  Last column (zero-indexed).
+   :param last_col:  Last column (zero-indexed).
 Can be same as firstcol.
-   :param float width:   The width of the column(s).
+   :param width:     The width of the column(s).
    :param format:    Optional Format object. :ref:`Format <format>`
-   :param dict options:  Optional parameters: hidden, level, collapsed.
+   :param options:   Optional parameters: hidden, level, collapsed.

 The ``set_column()``  method can be used to change the default properties of a single column or a range of columns::